 Skip to main content

 A data schema defines what information the case tracks — organized into sections containing individual data points.
-Each data point has a type (Text, Number, Date, File, Multiple Choice, etc.), visibility settings, and optionally AI descriptions that help Intelligence identify and extract relevant data from incoming emails and documents.
+Each data point has a type (Text, Number, Currency, Date, File, Multiple Choice, etc.) and visibility settings.
 Cases created from templates inherit the template’s data schema.
 Cases created from scratch start with a blank schema.
 You can modify a case’s data schema at any time by adding, modifying, or removing fields and sections.
 Structure changes apply only to that individual case and do not affect the template.

 Each data point has a unique key that can be referenced throughout the platform.
 Keys are explained conceptually here — for the technical notation and variable syntax, see the penscript documentation.